Uncovering Houston

 A Celebration of Freedom on Lyons Avenue

-I was flipping through some historical archives and came across some fascinating photos of a Juneteenth parade in Houston.
-The photos didn’t have a date or location attached to them, so I took it upon myself to give them one.
-Judging from the nature of the parade, this event would have occurred in any one of Houston’s three historically-Black neighborhoods: Third Ward, Fourth Ward (Freedmen’s Town), or Fifth Ward.
+I came across some wonderful photos of a Juneteenth parade in Houston that were undated and lacking locations.
+Considering this was a Juneteenth event, it would have occurred in one of Houston’s three historically-Black neighborhoods: Third Ward, Fourth Ward (Freedmen’s Town), or Fifth Ward.

 Fifth Ward it is.

-As for narrowing down the date, that has been a considerably trickier operation.
-J. Dyche Furniture Mart, according to city directories, opened a location on Lyons Avenue sometime between mid-1946 and mid-1947.
+As for narrowing down the date, the J. Dyche Furniture Mart, according to city directories, opened a location on Lyons Avenue sometime between mid-1946 and mid-1947.
 “Store Closing” advertisements began appearing in December 1961.

 Leave a Reply